issactoast/EnBlog/content/home/about.md

 # Biography

 Hello!
-I am Issac(Sak) Lee.
-I am PhD candidate of Statistics & Actuarial Science at the University of Iowa.
-My academic supervisor is [N.D.
-Shyamalkumar](http://homepage.divms.uiowa.edu/~nshyamal/).
+I am Issac(Sak) Lee who is a PhD candidate of Statistics & Actuarial Science at the University of Iowa.
+My beloved academic supervisor is [N.D.
+Shyamalkumar](http://homepage.divms.uiowa.edu/~nshyamal/). :)

 I am generally interested in many machine learning techniques which can be applied in actuarial science field.
 More specifically, here are some lists of topics which graped my attention thesedays: